Ryan McBride Brandywell Stadium: 2020s

-In 2025, Derry City agreed to a new proposed 25 year lease to the stadium that would but the club on the path to outright ownership of Ryan McBride Brandywell Stadium.
-This new lease will allow for Stormont grant funding via the Northern Ireland Football Fund to be approved and complete the second phase of development on the new stand, named after former player Mark Farren.
+In March 2025, the council offered Derry City a minimum 25-year lease on the stadium to allow the club to avail of grant funding from Stormont via the Northern Ireland Football Fund.
+This grant was required to complete the second phase of development on the Mark Farren Stand.
 The lease was approved unanimously by the city council with cross party support.
+However, Section 273 of the Londonderry Corporation Act 1918, restricted the council's ability "to let the stadium for a period of more than 12 months".
+This required the Northern Ireland Executive to amend or repeal the law before Derry City could enter into a long-term lease on the stadium.

-Completion of the current stand in development and new proposed stand would increase the capacity of the stadium from 3,689 to 7,408.
+Completion of the Mark Farren stand and proposed North Terrace stand would increase the capacity of the stadium from 3,689 to 7,408.
 Beyond the stands, the city council hopes to develop three new training pitches, including one domed structure south of the stadium and a development area for the fan experience north of the stadium.